Regular black hole from regular initial data: Introduction

 One interpretation of these theorems is that under certain scenarios, general relativity predicts its own breakdown, and hence, one should seek a way of getting rid of geodesic incompleteness.
 If we proceed with this interpretation, we must consider only those initial data that have the following property: At least one of the three conditions of the pattern incompleteness theorem should not be satisfied for the maximal Cauchy development $(\mathcal{M},g)$ of $\Sigma$.
 This restriction on the initial data leads to avoidance of the existence of incomplete causal geodesics.
 In this paper, we say that a spacetime admits a \textit{singularity} if it is geodesically incomplete and the curvature scalars diverge along any incomplete geodesic $\gamma$ as one approaches the limit point of $\gamma$ that $\not \in \mathcal{M}$.

-In the astrophysics sector, recent observations of the central compact object of the M87 galaxy \cite{EHT_1} and that of our own galaxy \cite{EHT_6}, earlier observations, such as that of Sagittarius A* at our galactic centre \cite{SGR}, and similar observations suggest an extremely strong gravity region at the galactic centre.
-It seems that such a strong gravity region should admit a singularity.
+In the astrophysics/cosmology sector, the formation of black holes in the early universe have been studied in \cite{Khlopov1, Khlopov2, Khlopov3}.
+Additionally, recent observations of the central compact object of the M87 galaxy \cite{EHT_1} and that of our own galaxy \cite{EHT_6}, earlier observations, such as that of Sagittarius A* at our galactic centre \cite{SGR}, and similar observations suggest an extremely strong gravity region at the galactic centre.
+Such strong gravity region could admit a singularity.
 However, if we proceed with the interpretation of the incompleteness theorems mentioned above and wish to avoid the breakdown of general relativity, then at the galactic centre, one should have an ``extremely dense" object having astrophysical signatures similar to a black hole, but the spacetime being geodesically complete, let alone admitting a singularity.

-Attempts have been made in the past regarding ways to avoid incompleteness in black hole solution by the conformal transformation of the original black hole metric in a certain way \cite{Bambi_2017, Chakrabarty_2018}.
+Attempts have been made in the past regarding ways to avoid geodesic incompleteness in black hole solutions by the conformal transformation of the original black hole metric in a certain way \cite{Bambi_2017, Chakrabarty_2018}.
 These are objects with a horizon but complete.
 Such objects are dubbed regular black holes.
-Other regularization techniques have obtained a singularity-free analogue of singular spacetime metrics with a horizon (see \cite{Rubio_2022} for a recent summary of the present understanding).
-For the sake of completion, it is worth noting here that two proposed regular black hole solutions: 1) Hayward \cite{Hayward}, and 2) Culetu \cite{Culetu1, Culetu2}, Simpson and Vissor \cite{Simpson}, turns out to be geodesically incomplete by the analysis of Zhou and Modesto \cite{Modesto_2022}.
+Other regularization techniques have obtained a singularity-free analogue of singular spacetime metrics with a horizon (see \cite{BambiRBH, Rubio_2025} and the references therein for a recent summary of the present understanding on the subject).
+It is worth noting that the author in \cite{Waliachemestry} explores the concept of polymerized black holes inspired by loop quantum gravity.
+This approach aims to address the singularities inherent in classical black hole models by introducing quantum corrections that result in RBH.

-While researchers have used various techniques to regularize a black hole or to cure it from geodesic incompleteness or spacetime singularity, it would be desirable to obtain a regular black hole using dynamical gravitational collapse processes within the framework of general relativity.
-This is because gravitational collapse has been the key astrophysical mechanism that generates stars, galaxies and other structures in the universe.
+Proposed RBH model spacetimes have also been studied from an observational point of view in the context of shadows \cite{Walia1, Walia2, Walia3}, gravitational lensing \cite{Walia4}, and photon ring structure \cite{Walia5}.
+It is worth noting that not all these models are geodesically complete.
+For e.g. Hayward \cite{Hayward}, and Culetu-Simpson-Visser \cite{Culetu1, Culetu2, Simpson} spacetimes are shown to be geodesically incomplete by Zhou and Modesto \cite{Modesto_2022}.